plugjs/eslint-plugin/README.md

   // ===== IGNORED FILES =======================================================
   // REMEMBER!
 Ignores *must* be in its own configuration, they can not coexist
-  // with "rules", "languageOptions", "files", ... or anything else, otherwise
+  // with "rules", "languageOptions", "files", ... or anything else (ESLint v9
-  // ESLint will blaantly ignore the ignore files!
+  // flat config).
+Otherwise ESLint will blatantly ignore the ignored files!
   {
     ignores: [
       'coverage/',